PurwadhikaDev/AlphaGroup_JC_DS_OL_15_FinalProject/README.md

 - Coordination with partner ecommerce platforms to use bundling and flash sales to increase AOV, especially on products with declining AOV:
   - Find ways to convince the sellers in Olist to focus on top-selling products with declining AOV.
 These efforts can encourage higher-order values, especially during seasonal times, while ensuring the promotions align with profitability margins.

-  - Strategy: Coordinate with multiple major Brazilian marketplaces from 'Olist store' a flash sale event during the second quarter of the year, as this period has the highest frequency of transactions.
+  - Strategy: Strategy: Coordinate with multiple major Brazilian marketplaces from 'Olist store' a flash sale event during peak selling times.
 Leveraging this peak activity can drive even higher sales, attract more buyers, and encourage customer engagement.
 The event can be tailored to include discounts, bundling offers, and exclusive deals to maximize participation and revenue.

   - Output: Decrease Recency value to less than 50 days without an order passed through Olist and increase Frequency (to 15 orders/month), and Monetary values (to at least 20k Brazilian Reals total) of 558 of the 1,116 'Potential' sellers aforementioned deemed as 'declining'.
 These goals are to be achieved by the end of 2019.